Ria424/developers-animatesdk-docs/index.md

 #### Description

-The Shape object is a subclass of the Element object.
+The Shape object is a subclass of the [Element object](./Element_object/Element_summary.md).
 The Shape object provides more precise control than the drawing APIs when manipulating or creating geometry on the Stage.
-This control is necessary so that scripts can create useful effects and other drawing commands (see [Element object](./Element_object/Element_summary.md)).
+This control is necessary so that scripts can create useful effects and other drawing commands.

 All Shape methods and properties that change a shape or any of its subordinate parts must be placed between [Shape.beginEdit()](./Shape_object/Shape.md) and [Shape.endEdit()](./Shape_object/Shape4.md) calls to function correctly.

 #### Method summary